 - 1. Open the rear door of the rack and unplug the drive ac line cord. - 2.
 Extend the drive fully on the slides, and remove the bottom covers. - 3.
-Tape the door-locking bar (located behind the front bezel) in the down position (Figure 5-29).
-This permits the drive front door to be opened and shut without power being applied. - 4.
+Tape the door-locking bar (located behind the front bezel) in the down position (Figure 5-31).
+This permits the drive front door to be opened and shut without power being applied.
+(This does not apply to the RK05-F.) - 4.
 Install a test cartridge in the drive.

-Do not attempt to cycle up the drive with the locking bar disabled.
+CAUTION Do not attempt to cycle up the drive with the locking bar disabled.

 - 5. Check the following to ensure that the cartridge is seated properly: - a.
-Ensure that there is a clearance between the lip on the metal disk hub and the sector transducer slot (Figure 5-30). - b.
+Ensure that there is a clearance between the lip on the metal disk hub and the sector transducer slot (Figure 5-32). - b.
 The airduct foam seal fits snugly to the bottom of the cartridge case. - c.
 The cartridge case rests securely on the front cartridge support posts.
 (No gaps between the cartridge case and the support posts shoulders.) - 6.
-Rotate the spindle pulley by hand and check that: - a. the disk surface does not touch the duckbill. - b. there is no scraping or rubbing sound within the drive. - c. the drive belt is not stretched or worn. - 7.
-Remove the tape from the door-locking bar, apply power to the drive, place the RUN/LOAD switch in the RUN position, and check that: - a. the PWR indicator is lit. - b. the disk is rotating and there is still no rubbing sound from within the drive.
+Rotate the spindle pulley by hand and check that: - a. the disk surface does not touch the duckbill. - b. there is no scraping or rubbing sound within the drive. - c. the drive belt is not stretched or worn.